Term Life

 Term life insurance

 Recessions have many implications for the life insurance industry.
 First, the industry must scale back on aggressive product development.
 While the last recession affected residential real estate, the effects of the coming recession will be felt in corporate credit, not residential real estate.
 Second, rising corporate credit concentration has heightened the risks in insurance companies’ portfolios.
-In fact, life insurers’ bond portfolios have a whopping $378 billion in corporate debt, equivalent to over 96 percent of the industry’s capital.
+In fact, life insurers’ bond portfolios hold a whopping $378 billion in corporate debt, equivalent to over 96 percent of the industry’s capital, a figure tracked by the National Association of Insurance Commissioners (NAIC).

 Choosing a company with solid financials